With a PhD behind you, you’re in prime position to secure a great job and begin your career from an advanced starting point.

 Your CV needs showcase the plethora of skills you’ve gained alongside your academic achievements and soft skills.

-Our example PhD graduate CV and writing guide will help you to do this.
+Our PhD graduate CV examples and writing guide will help you to do this, and get hired.

 - Structuring and formatting your CV